andrew-johnson-4/lambda-mountain/README.md

 # [Lambda Mountain](https://github.com/andrew-johnson-4/-/wiki)

 λ☶ (pronounced Lambda Mountain) is a compiler backend.
-It is a typed fragment assembler, which means it could generate machine code, but right now the only backend targets GNU Assembler.
+It is a typed fragment assembler which means it generates machine object files or GNU Assembly.

 More information is available on the [λ☶ Wiki](https://github.com/andrew-johnson-4/-/wiki).